Aidsmap

-Aidsmap, also known as NAM aidsmap, is a website which publishes independent, accurate and accessible information and news about HIV and AIDS.
-The aidsmap website is run by a charity based in the United Kingdom, NAM.
+Aidsmap, also known as NAM aidsmap, is a website which published independent, accurate and accessible information and news about HIV and AIDS.
+The aidsmap website was run by a charity based in the United Kingdom, NAM.
+The site closed in July 2024 due to challenges securing funding but announced in March 2025 that, thanks to support from Terrence Higgins Trust, the site would "be continuing its news reporting from international HIV conferences and elsewhere so that expert patients, advocates and clinicians have access to the latest research".

-"NAM" originally stood for "national AIDS manual" and referred to a 1987 compendium of all information about HIV published for non-scientists in England.
-Since aidsmap became an international organisation, NAM is no longer used as an acronym and there is no longer any particular "aids manual" being maintained.
+"NAM" originally stood for National AIDS Manual and referred to a 1987 compendium of all information about HIV published for non-scientists in England.
+Since aidsmap became an international organisation, NAM was no longer used as an acronym and there was no longer any particular "aids manual" being maintained.

-NAM aidsmap's vision is a world where HIV is no longer a threat to health or happiness.
+NAM aidsmap's vision is of a world where HIV is no longer a threat to health or happiness.